-The first few months of the year can be tricky.
-On the one hand, people are motivated to meet their resolutions, the year is still new and everything has potential.
-But in much of the world it’s also the dead of winter, and the optimistic glow of the holidays is fading farther and farther behind us each day.
+This time of year can be tricky.
+On the one hand, people are motivated to meet their end-of-year goals, the holidays are right around the corner, and the air is buzzing with cheer.
+But in much of the world, it’s also getting cold and dreary, and the holidays can be tough for many.
 Plainly put, it can be tough to stay engaged at the start of the year!

 What Is Meaningful Recognition?

 A concept that originated in the nursing field, meaningful recognition is a form of feedback that acknowledges how the recipient made a difference.
 In order to be “meaningful,” this feedback should be relevant to the person being recognized, and equal to their contribution.

 That means, for example, that you shouldn’t give the same feedback when your team member catches a typo in an internal report as you would when they provide an idea that saves your department thousands of dollars.
 Similarly, as a leader who practices meaningful recognition, you would know that a gift card to your favorite steakhouse isn’t a relevant reward for your vegetarian colleague’s hard work — recognition should be meaningful to them, not you.

 And while the term “meaningful recognition” is primarily used in healthcare, its utility and benefits extend far beyond any one industry.
 At its core, meaningful recognition is about applying a level of common-sense compassion to all of your interactions.

 But leaders aren’t just doing this to be nice — research has found that recognizing people in a meaningful way can decrease stress, increase enjoyment, and increase job satisfaction.